Brian Burrowes: Early life

 He was born on 5 October 1896 and educated at Wellington and Corpus Christi College, Oxford.
-His family came from County Cavan in Northern Ireland.
+His family came from County Cavan.

 Career

 Military service

 Burrows saw active service during World War I. On 5 August 1916, he was commissioned into the Royal Irish Fusiliers as a second lieutenant (on probation).
 On 19 April 1917, he was promoted to temporary lieutenant while attached to an officer cadet battalion.
 He was promoted to lieutenant on 5 February 1918.
 He was promoted to acting captain on 18 October 1918 and was seconded from his regiment as an Assistant Area Anti-Gas Officer.

 On 29 July 1942, he was appointed a temporary military chaplain in the Royal Navy Volunteer Reserve with seniority from 29 July 1941.
 In the 1946 King's Birthday Honours, he was appointed Officer of the Order of the British Empire (OBE) in recognition of his service during World War II as a Navy chaplain.